stefanx17/mongo-backup/README.md

 # Mongo backup guide

-0. **Install docker on your local machinels:** sudo apt-get install docker sudo apt-get install docker.io
+0. **Install docker on your local machinels:**

+		sudo apt-get install docker
+		sudo apt-get install docker.io

-0. **Install mongo on your local machine:** sudo apt-get install mongodb-clients
+0. **Install mongo on your local machine:**

+		sudo apt-get install mongodb-clients

-0. **Right now the executables should be in /usr/bin, if not** **you shoudl add the path to the binaries:** export PATH=$PATH:<mongodb installation dir>/bin
+0. **Right now the executables should be already in PATH in /usr/bin, if not** **you should add the path to the binaries:**

+		export PATH=$PATH:[mongodb installation dir]/bin

 1. **Pull the mongo docker image mongo:latest by using the command:**